Visual Studio 2017 Support - Removed

 Click the Generate UI button and the following form will be inserted into your XAML file where you opened the context menu.

-If run the Xamarin Forms UWP application, the UI looks like this:
+Run the Xamarin Forms UWP application, the UI looks like this:

 With a little styling, these forms would look great and took less than a minute to create each one.